meetjoy/exploring_cs/docs/README.md

-This document brings us to a toursim over the computer system.
+This document brings us to a tour over the computer system.